hsgubert/turbolinks-form/README.md

 Turbolinks-form ignores Turbolinks caches.
 It does not populate or uses cache.

 #### Events
-Turbolinks-form will trigger only a subset of the (Turbolink events)[https://github.com/turbolinks/turbolinks#full-list-of-events].
+Turbolinks-form will trigger only a subset of the [Turbolink events](https://github.com/turbolinks/turbolinks#full-list-of-events).
 Namely:

 * `turbolinks:request-start` fires before Turbolinks-form submits the form.
 Access the XMLHttpRequest object with `event.data.xhr`.